thewca/wca-documents/documents/policies/external/Competition Requirements.md

       3. Continental Championships must not be held on the same date(s) as World Championships.
    4. Championships should have all the officially recognized WCA events.
    5. Championships must recognize and award champion titles and their respective prizes to the winners in the region.
-   6. Organization teams of National Championships should involve all the WCA Delegates of the respective countries and the regional organization, at the discretion of the Senior Delegate.
+   6. Organization teams of National Championships should involve all the WCA Delegates of the respective countries and/or the regional organization, at the discretion of the Senior Delegate.
 10. Optional requirements
     1. The organization team may request to require competitors to submit puzzles at a specific time before an event is scheduled to begin.
     2. The organization team may request to prohibit competitors from participating in specific combinations of events.